Table of contents: Checking the condition of the brake… ↓ Removal brake pads ↓ Removal the brake cylinder of a drum… ↓

 The sliding surface of the brake drum should be as smooth as possible.

-If deep furrows and notches are found (due to worn-out brake pads), then the drum can be regrinded.
+If deep grooves and notches are found (due to the brake pads being worn down to the rivets), then the drum can be re-ground.

-After grinding, the inside diameter of the drum must exceed the nominal diameter by 1 mm, otherwise both brake drums must be replaced.
+After regrinding, the inner diameter of the drum must exceed the nominal diameter by 1 mm, otherwise both brake drums must be replaced.

-For reground brake drums, thicker brake pads must be used.
+For reground brake drums, thicker brake shoes must be used.

 1 Front brake shoe